microsoft/lst-bench/metrics/app/README.md

 For a deeper understanding of the directory structure, consult the [README file](/run/README.md).
 The LST-Bench dashboard web app automatically retrieves results from the .duckdb files within those folders and displays them on the dashboard.

+Alternatively, you can provide your own paths to search for results via commandline arguments, see below.

 ## Dashboard Development
 To run the LST-Bench dashboard locally and test your changes, follow these steps: